fluxcd/flux2/docs/guides/sortable-image-tags.md

 Alternatively, you can use a serial number as part of the tag.
 Some CI platforms will provide a build number in an environment variable, but that may not be reliable to use as a serial number -- check the platform documentation.
+For example, Github makes availabe the variable `github.run_number` which can be used as a reliable ever increasing serial number.

 A commit count can be a reasonable stand-in for a serial number, if you build an image per commit and you don't rewrite the branch in question: